orange475/MapReduce/README.md

 # MapReduce
 MapReduce Projects
-Use Item Collaborative Filtering Algorighm
+Use Item Collaborative Filtering Algorighm.
-Rating Matrix and Cooccurrence Matrix to calculate the score for each movie, higher score movies recommend first.
+Use Rating Matrix and Cooccurrence Matrix to calculate the score for each movie, higher score movies recommend first.